 Dr. Andy Pruitt 39:32

-at this moment, you’re a back patient, yes.
-Doesn’t mean you’re not going to be a cyclist again.
-But at this moment, your job is to embrace being a back patient and all that encounters all that encompasses of being a back patient, the rehab, the the mental part, all the all the different layers of that and then that’s how you get back to being the cyclist again.
-Yeah, absolutely.
-But you know, physical therapy is a big piece of this in today’s society.
-Sadly, access to physical Therapy via insurance is somewhat limited.
-I’ve got a young, very avid skier who had just gone through ACL reconstruction.
-And she needs an ankle reconstructed that’s going to be down in the fall done in the fall.
-Sometimes she’s I only get 20 pt visits a year.
+At this moment, you’re a back patient.
+Doesn’t mean you’re not going to be a cyclist again, but at this moment, your job is to embrace being a back patient and all that encounters all that encompasses of being a back patient, the rehab, the the mental part, all the different layers of that and then that’s how you get back to being the cyclist again.
+Yeah, absolutely, but you know, physical therapy is a big piece of this in today’s society sadly, access to physical therapy via insurance is somewhat limited.
+I’ve got a young, very avid skier who had just gone through ACL reconstruction and she needs an ankle reconstructed that’s going to be done in the fall sometime, she said, I only get 20 pt visits a year.
 How do I do this?
-Right?
-How do I, which is most important?
-Should I spend them all on the knee?
-Or should I save some for the ankle?
+Which is most important?
+Should I spend them all on the knee or should I save some for the ankle?
 So she said, Okay, I’m gonna give 10 to each.
 So I’m trying to get her to think about how do we substitute your formal PT, at home or at the gym, we’ve got to find a way to supplement.
 So be thinking that I’m going to PT, that’s your job.
-No, your job is doing that PT on your own every day and making it a part of your schedule.
-And you won’t fall behind that.
-Well, if you if you wait to go to PT to get better, is not gonna happen.
+No, your job is doing that PT on your own every day and making it a part of your schedule and you won’t fall behind that way.
+If you if you wait to go to PT to get better, it’s not gonna happen.
 The responsibility is really on the athlete and the athletes close community to help them because some people don’t have access to formal PT at all.

 Julie Emmerman 41:03

-Right, right.
-And actually, that that’s a nice lead into one of the things that we had talked about, as we were planning for this episode, as far as like, how can friends be helpful? how can families be helpful?
-And I hear so many times an injured athlete is really sick and tired of like, someone just only asking about their injury or nervously skirting around the awkwardness of the situation?
-And I mean, people I think are well, meaning they just are.
-It’s like I said earlier, any major injury brings up everybody’s sense of immortality and vulnerability, or fragility.
-And so we all want to avoid it.
-And so people even though they’re well intended, say some insensitive things at times.
-And so I think that some one of the best ways family and friends can be helpful is simply to just ask, How can I help you?
-How, what?
-And when?
-Can I help you?
+Right and actually that’s a nice lead into one of the things that we had talked about, as we were planning for this episode, as far as like, how can friends be helpful?
+How can families be helpful and I hear so many times an injured athlete is really sick and tired of someone just only asking about their injury or nervously skirting around the awkwardness of the situation and I mean, people I think are well, meaning they just are, it’s like I said earlier, any major injury brings up everybody’s sense of immortality and vulnerability, our fragility and so we all want to avoid it and so people even though they’re well intended, say some insensitive things at times and so I think that one of the best ways family and friends can be helpful is simply to just ask, How can I help you?
+How, what and when can I help you?
 What would it look like for me to be of best service to you?
-Do you need help getting to PT, do you need help?
-With me helping you with some PT exercises you’re now doing at home?
+Do you need help getting to PT, do you need help with me helping you with some PT exercises you’re now doing at home?
 Do you need help organizing your medical bills?
-Do you need help with just having a healthy dinner at the table?
-Because you are not mobile?
+Do you need help with just having a healthy dinner at the table because you are not mobile?